 In 2013, I co-founded a university student innovation lab, “The construct @ RIT”, with the goal of creating freedom through reducing social barriers to accessing capital equipment.1)The Construct @ RIT Although the university was well equipped with multi-million dollar tools, they were sitting unused a majority of the time, simply due to politics restricting access to them.

 By giving students free access to tools and mentorship, amazing gadgets were prototyped by self-motivated individuals, all without million dollar budgets.
 Some of them were even useful enough to be turned into viable products, though, establishing channels to do so at the time was beyond the scope of the planned project.

-I hope to do this bigger; to create an organization that allows people access to three things;
+I’ve been exploring ways to do this at a more impactful scale; to create an organization that allows people access to three things;

 - A welcoming community that helps break down the psychological barriers to taking risk, and is open and willing to share experience and wealth among innovative leaders.

 - Tools and prototyping resources, and guidance to make effective use of them.

 - A pipeline to help folks bring their project from concept to manufacture and distribution.